-All I know about society these hue now.
-My friends are no longer days is what I read in the newspathe people who speak only to the pers.
-And when I read about the 400.
-My friends are the real, sin- antics of my ex-cohorts, I sigh with muda or Nassau and lazied around cere, down-to-earth people who relief and thank Heaven that I am no longer copy for Cholly Knicker-Society kicked me out.
-It turned bocker or Lucius Beebe, I paid its back on me for committing an the price every glamour girl pays for a life devoted to being seen in
+All I know about society these days is what I read in the newspapers.
+And when I read about the antics of my ex-cohorts, I sigh with relief and thank Heaven that I am no longer copy for Cholly Knickerbocker or Lucius Beebe.
+I paid the price every glamour girl pays for a life devoted to being seen in the right places.